mp-se/kegmon/src_docs/source/development.rst

 Development
 ===========

-Development of this project is done in VSCode with the PlatformIO extension using Arduino for ESP8266 and ESP32.
+Development of this project is done in VSCode with the PlatformIO extension using Arduino for ESP32.

 For the documentation we use SPINX and github pages for publishing.